-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS For the six months ended 30 June 2012

 1. General Information

 Country of incorporation

 AISI Realty Public Ltd (the "Company") was incorporated in Cyprus on 23 June 2005 and is a public limited liability company, listed on the London Stock Exchange (AIM).
 Its registered office is at Kyriakou Matsi 16, Eagle House, 10th floor, Agioi Omologites, 1082 Nicosia, Cyprus.